pkingstonxyz/twentyfourtyate/README.md

  - Tiles can explode surrounding tiles on merge
    - Or maybe it's a new type of tile that does this and you can tap on it
  - Make everything a tile

-What I'm going with:

-Powerups (flavored as like burger topings?)